Tyulis/rawutil/README.rst

 	"4s I2H (2B 2H) 20a"

 All elements between the brackets will be unpacked as a substructure, in a list.
-Here, it can returns for example:
+Here, it can return for example:

 	[b'test', 10000, 326, 1919, [11, 19, 112, 1222] , b'\x00\x00']

-At packing, all data packed in the group should be in a list, like this.
+When packing, all data packed in the group should be in a list, like that.

+It is also possible to give an amount of times to unpack the group.
+The instances of that group will then all be in the same list :

+	"2(2I)"
+	"2(n)"

+May give :

+	[1, 2, 3, 4]
+	[b'foo', b'bar']

 Then, the [] element is an iterator.
 It should be used like that: